Bafy78/dithering-in-octahedral/project_plan.md

 | **Target C** | 10-bit | Hemi-Oct (5-5) | The "Stress Test."
 Extreme compression to see where the method breaks. |
 | **Target P** | 12-bit | Hemi-Oct Precise | The "Math" Case.
 Uses octP search without dithering.
 Used to prove that lower angular error does not necessarily equal better visual quality. |

-*Note on Quantization Noise: We acknowledge that at Target B (12-bit), the angular quantization step (≈2.8∘) requires a dithering noise amplitude that may negatively impact raw single-frame SSIM scores.
+*Note on Quantization Noise: We acknowledge that at lower bit-depth, the angular quantization step requires a dithering noise amplitude that may negatively impact raw single-frame SSIM scores.
 To account for this, we differentiate between Signal Accuracy (Single Frame) and Perceptual Convergence (Accumulated).*

 ## Execution Plan (The Virtual Lab)